Barrister and Solicitor in Burlington

 Once again, the answer in most cases is yes.
 A lawyer experienced in drafting wills and estate planning can offer valuable advice in order to avoid unnecessary probate fees, establish trust funds for minor children, postpone the distribution of assets beyond the age of majority, provide for grandchildren, etc. Lack of a will can make even the most basic tasks like cashing a cheque impossible.

 An untrained person may make drafting errors which cause all or part of the plan to fail.
-For example, provisions that postpone the distribution of an estate to children at 21 or later will be ineffective without carefully worded clauses which provide for distribution of the child’s share should he or she not live until that age.
-Improper drafting will result in a distribution at 18 regardless of the will.
+For example, provisions that postpone the distribution of an estate to children at 21 or later will be ineffective without carefully worded clauses which provide for the distribution of the child’s share should he or she not live until that age.
+Improper drafting will result in distribution at 18 regardless of the will.
 Failure to take into account the provisions of insurance policies and RRSPs may result in a child being denied access to the family’s major assets until 18 years of age and then receiving the entire amount.
 Few, if any, untrained persons are able to draft clauses which sufficiently deal with situations where younger beneficiaries such as children predecease them.

 What about the will kits?